Communication with the School

-Whole school messages are shared via weekly Headteacher letters and fortnightly general newsletters.
+Whole school messages are shared via regular Headteacher letters and fortnightly general newsletters.
 These are shared via email.
 All information shared is available to access on the website.

 We encourage all parents to check that they receive our emails and let the office know if they do not get our communication.
 By regularly reading our newsletters you will always be up-to-date with events at Stepney Park Primary School.

 We use Parent Pay to send text messages to parents and for payments.
 All parents must sign up when their child first joins the school.
 It is essential that we have up-to-date email addresses and phone numbers so that we can contact you.

 All other main communication is through emailed letters where possible.